Forced evictions or free choice? Cambodia's relocation of people from UNESCO site raises concerns

 There's a school, a health center, a temple; bus routes were added, and a market area was built but is not yet operating, Long Kosal said.

-Families have had to take on heavy debt to build even their basic houses, there is little work to be found, and the village — without any significant tree cover — is swelteringly hot during the day and has little shelter from winds or monsoon rains, said Montse Ferrer, the head of Amnesty's research team investigating the Angkor Wat resettlements.
+Among other things, families have had to take on heavy debt to build even basic houses, and there is little work to be found, said Montse Ferrer, the head of Amnesty's research team investigating the Angkor Wat resettlements.

 Following Amnesty's scathing report, UNESCO moved up the timeline for Cambodia's submission of its own report on the state of conservation at the Angkor site, specifically asking for the allegations to be addressed.